 When do thunderstorms strike?

-Most thunderstorms in Australia form during the warm season—September to March—when the sun provides a stronger thermal lifting mechanism.
-We can also experience cool-season thunderstorms, particularly if other lifting mechanisms are strong: Severe winter storms linked to cold fronts are common in the southwest of Western Australia and the southeast of South Australia.
+Most thunderstorms in Australia form during the warm season – September to March – when the sun provides a stronger thermal lifting mechanism.
+We can also experience cool-season thunderstorms, particularly if other lifting mechanisms are strong.
+Severe winter storms linked to cold fronts are common in the southern parts of Australia.